mitshah1207/avon/README.md

 ## Sleep

 Sleeps most of the day and at night sleeps in the crate (shut), same hours as us.
+If he sleeps during the day - that's great!

 ## Capturing good behaviour